Job Corps: 21st century

 A series of audits, studies and investigations -- public and private -- starting in the late 1990s, and extending through to the early 2020s, cast doubt on the safety and cost-effectiveness of the program, and have brought calls for the program's end.
 But bipartisan Congressional support has kept the program alive.

 With a $1.7 billion annual budget (in 2014 and 2018), it is the U.S. Department of Labor's largest-budget training program, providing about 37,000 training slots for young people annually.

 Starting in 2020, the COVID-19 pandemic triggered the closure of Job Corps physical sites, and the organization attempted to shift to online education.
 Enrollment dropped by about 75 percent.

 Since its inception in 1964 under the Economic Opportunity Act, Job Corps has served more than 2 million young people.
 As of 2019, Job Corps serves over 60,000 youths annually at Job Corps centers throughout the country.

 In May 2025, the U.S. Department of Labor announced a nationwide pause of Job Corps center operations by June 30, 2025, following a review of the program’s outcomes, financial structure, and safety concerns.
 The decision drew bipartisan pushback, with supporters highlighting its role in training 50,000 low-income youth aged 16-24 each year.
 Critics, however, pointed to persistent issues, including violence at centers and mixed economic returns.
+Job Corps programs continued to operate while legal challenges were considered and on August 10, 2026 the Department of Labor filed a settlement to a suit by seven Job Corps participants; as part of that settlement, the Department agreed to rescind the "nationwide pause" announced in May, 2025.